bartdorsey/developer-playbook/README.md

     sudo apt install ansible
     ```
 4. Clone this repo down or download the zip file.
+5. Change your git user name and email in the variables.yml file
 5. Optionally change the postgres password the variables.yml file
 6. Run the playbook from the directory